 |EPIC CODE||ASK PRICE||CHANGE|

-This is a daily global markets overview for the 3rd July 2015 from the analyst team at Accendo Markets providing a snapshot of overnight activity and what can be expected in the markets today.
-The information is straight from the traders’ desks, with news and insights on equities markets, commodities, and forex
+The morning note is a daily global markets overview for Monday the 8th February 2016 from the analyst team at Accendo Markets, providing a bullet-point snapshot of what can be expected in financial markets today and overnight activity.
+The information is straight from the traders’ desks, with news and insights on equities markets, commodities, and forex.